 2. Schedule an appointment with Academic Advising so that your ConnectCarolina requirement term can be changed to the new effective date.

 If you need access to the old requirement information, please email firstname.lastname@example.org.

-Following are links to current and upcoming semester lists of courses that may be taken to fulfill requirements for the EURO Major.
+Current and upcoming semester lists of courses that may be taken to fulfill requirements for the EURO Major.